From living in two popular destinations, Wade learns to loathe tourists. Then one of them finally reminds him why he moved there in the first place.

 Not only do Gary and I live in two resort towns — Saugatuck, MI and Palm Springs, CA — but we also live in each during their respective high seasons for tourists.

 During summer in Saugatuck, tourists jam the sidewalks and clog the beaches.
 They can most often be seen shuffling around in a stupor, shopping and eating fudge.

-“Watch out for the Red Hat Ladies at nine o’clock,” I’ll yell at Gary as he barrels through our town, trying to run errands in the midst of busy schedules.
+“Watch out for the Red Hat Ladies at nine o’clock,” I’ll yell at Gary as he barrels through our town, trying to run errands.

 “Move!”
 Gary will bellow at a couple on a bicycle built for two.
 “I have a prescription to fill!”